FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 The Pentacle was adopted by Wiccans for use in the 1960s.
 It has long been used as an object with magical qualities.
 For Wiccans, the Pentacle is the Pentagram enclosed in a circle.
 It can be made of various materials such as cloth or paper and sometimes other protective symbols are included in the design.

-22. Rosicrucianism, also called the Order of the Rose-Cross (or the Rosy Cross), is a syncretic movement that combines Kabbalah, Gnosticism, and what occult movement of the late Middle Ages and Renaissance named for the Greek god of the messengers?
+22. Rosicrucianism, also called the Order of the Rose-Cross (or the Rosy Cross), is a syncretic movement that combines Kabbalah, Gnosticism, and which occult movement of the late Middle Ages and Renaissance named for the Greek messenger of the Gods?

 From Quiz The Rose in Religion